-- Feel safe - Have opinions and be able to express them freely
+- Feel safe

+- Have opinions and be able to express them freely

 - Ask for what they want

 - Make mistakes and have a chance to try again

 - Have successes

 - Be themselves

 - Do things their own way

 - Private space and time

 - A fair go

 - Change their mind

 - Choose whether they want to help others

 - Have their own ideas and dreams

 - Make decisions and choices

 - Say no without feeling guilty or selfish

-See Appendix 2 for an example of class charter.
+See Appendix 3 for an example of class charter.
 Procedures and intervention

-• Children (either victims or witnesses) or adults (teachers or parents) should report suspected bullying incidents to the Form Tutor or another member of staff such as the Deputy Head (Pastoral)
+• Children (either victims or witnesses) or adults (teachers or parents) should report suspected bullying incidents to the Form Tutor or another member of staff such as the Deputy Head (Pastoral).
+There is also a 'Problem' box to post their concerns.

-Pupil's questionnaire Year 5-8
+Pupil questionnaire results Year 5-8 2021

-The pupil's questionnaire indicated that pupils agree that reporting incidents was appropriate.
-Of the 63 questionnaires completed children suggested that you should tell:
+The pupil questionnaire indicated that pupils agree that reporting incidents was appropriate.
+Of the 42 questionnaires completed children suggested that you should tell:

-- -someone you trust 34 - a teacher 24 - parents/family 18 - a friend 17 - the one bullying 9 - 1 Childline - All incidents will be investigated thoroughly. - We ensure that bullies and victims are interviewed separately. - We obtain witness information (where appropriate) - Incidents are recorded on 3sys and where necessary placed in the Serious Events file that is held by the Deputy Head (Pastoral) - In every event of bullying parents are informed and they will be asked to come in to school for a meeting to discuss the problem with the Tutor, Deputy Head Pastoral and/or the Headmaster, as appropriate.
-This links directly into the school's Behaviour Management Policy - An attempt will be made to help the bully/bullies change their behaviour, in the first instance (see appendix i).
-We use a 'No Blame' approach. - A number of sanctions are available and include strong sanctions such as exclusion in the worst case scenario - We will listen to the child who has been bullied and agree the type of support they need.
-This can include:
+- -someone you trust 15 - a teacher 17 - parents/family 11 - a friend 6 - the one bullying 5 - All incidents will be investigated thoroughly. - We ensure that bullies and victims are interviewed separately. - We obtain witness information (where appropriate). - Incidents are recorded on 3sys and where necessary placed in the Serious Events log that is in the Pastoral folder on Google docs if a sanction has taken place. - Bullying incidents will also be logged on the Bullying Log held in the Pastoral folder of Google docs.
+The type of bullying is classified. - In every event of bullying parents are informed and they will be asked to come in to school for a meeting to discuss the problem with the Tutor, Deputy Head Pastoral and/or the Head, as appropriate.
+This links directly into the school's Behaviour Management Policy. - An attempt will be made to help the bully/bullies change their behaviour, in the first instance (see appendix 2).
+We use a 'No Blame' approach. - A number of sanctions are available and include strong sanctions such as exclusion in the worst case scenario. - We will listen to the child who has been bullied and agree the type of support they need.
+This can include: - $\checkmark$ people to talk to - ✓ advice - ✓ posters - ✓ parents support - ✓ listening and not judging - ✓ a kind, understanding approach - ✓ someone trustworthy to confide in - $\checkmark$ discuss what is best for the victims - $\checkmark$ talking to someone who won't be judgemental - $\checkmark$ a team around the one bullied - $\checkmark$ for the bully to be dealt with - ✓ refer to Child and Adolescent Mental Health Services (CAMHS)

-- ✓ people to talk to - ✓ advice - ✓ posters - ✓ parents support - ✓ listening and not judging - ✓ a kind, understanding approach - $\checkmark$ someone trustworthy to confide in - $\checkmark$ discuss what is best for the victims - ✓ talking to someone who won't be judgemental - ✓ a team around the one bullied - $\checkmark$ for the bully to be dealt with - ✓ refer to Child and Adolescent Mental Health Services (CAMHS) - Victims of bullying will receive significant support and advice, and training where appropriate. - If there is reasonable cause to suspect that a child is suffering or likely to suffer significant harm the incidence will be treated as a child protection concern and reported appropriately. - Where possible, the children will be reconciled. - If appropriate external agencies will be involved. - After the incident/incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.
+- Victims of bullying will receive significant support and advice, and training where appropriate. - If there is reasonable cause to suspect that a child is suffering or likely to suffer significant harm the incidence will be treated as a child protection concern and reported appropriately. - Where possible, the children will be reconciled. - If appropriate external agencies will be involved. - After the incident/incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place.